Skip to content

 2. Key Definitions

-• Personal Information — Any information that identifies or could identify an individual: name, ID number, phone, email, location, etc.
+• Personal Information — Any information that identifies or could identify an individual: name, ID number, phone, email, location.

-• Special Category Data — Medical information (exam validity), biometric data (digital signatures), and national ID numbers, as defined under Amendment 13.
+• Special Category Data — Medical information (occupational exam validity) and national ID numbers, as defined under Amendment 13.

-• Data Subject — Any natural person whose personal information is processed in the system: employee, contractor, site manager, safety inspector.
+• Data Subject — Any individual whose personal information is processed in the System: employee, contractor, site manager.

-• Processing — Any operation performed on data: collection, reading, storage, modification, reporting, transmission, deletion.
+• Data Processing — Any operation involving information: collection, reading, storage, modification, reporting, deletion.

 3. Data Controller Details